Subject Requirements

 2.2 AGRICULTURAL SCIENCES (AGS)

 Agricultural Sciences is the study of the relationship between soils, plants, and animals in the production and processing of food, fibre, fuel and other agricultural commodities that have an economic, aesthetic, and cultural value.
-The main topics in the Agricultural Sciences curriculum include soil science.
+The main topics in the Agricultural Sciences curriculum include soil science, plant studies, animal studies, agricultural economics, basic agricultural chemistry, basic genetics and biological concepts, sustainable natural resource utilization as well as agro-ecology.

 RECOMMENDED TIME